hvianna/audioMotion.js/README.md

 ## Configuration options

 Below is a brief description of the configuration options.
-You can change the default values in the `defaults` array at the very beginning of [`audioMotion.js`](https://github.com/hvianna/audioMotion.js/blob/master/audioMotion.js#L26) file.
+Your preferences are saved in browser cookies and restored the next time you open audioMotion.

 ### FFT Size